gabrielbauman/evercookie-applet/README.md

 Evercookie Applet Persistence
 =============================

-A storage mechanism for evercookie that uses the JNDI PersistenceService.
+A storage mechanism for evercookie that uses the JNLP PersistenceService.

 Author
 ------